 Spying On The Competition

 The first thing I did was login to my favorite spy tool at the time (Spyfu) to look at the competition and what they were doing.
-I decided to buy everything they had through their entire funnel and record the process while also making screen captures for my own swipe file.
+I decided to buy everything they had through their entire funnel and record the process while also making screen captures to save for my own swipe file.

 Going through that process that day was the biggest breakthrough I’d have for this particular project.
 What I learned through that entire experience was that our competition was out spending us because they had a much stronger funnel in terms of what they were offering and how much money they were likely making on the average customer (I was funnel hacking before it was a thing).

-1 Of The Top Metrics To Track
+1 Of The Most Powerful Metrics To Track

 AOV is also called other terms, but in essence this metric tracks how much a new customer spends on average the same day they buy something from you for the first time.
 Whereas LCV (Lifetime Customer Value) tracks how much money the average customer you acquire will spend with you during their lifespan of them being your customer.

 Long story short, we were able to optimize the funnel based on the feedback I gathered from going through our competitor’s funnel and figuring out what was working well for them.